Biden campaign continues focus on abortion with new ad buy, Kamala Harris campaign stop in Philadelphia

 "He's saying he approves of states surveilling, prosecuting, and punishing women for receiving reproductive care," said Biden campaign manager Julie Chavez Rodriguez about Trump, adding that the campaign will "continue to relentlessly remind voters every single day about the very real and horrifying stakes for women this November if Trump has his way."

 As the Biden campaign intends to mobilize voters through ads, Vice President Kamala Harris is expected to continue her "Fight for Reproductive Freedoms" tour.
-CBS News has learned exclusively that Harris will make a May 8 campaign stop in Philadelphia focused on abortion access.
+CBS News has learned exclusively that Harris will make a May 8 campaign stop in Montgomery County near Philadelphia focused on abortion access.

 Harris has visited Pennsylvania twice this year, but this trip would mark the first time the vice president focuses on abortion in the Keystone state.
 Her Philadelphia stop comes after her visit to Florida Wednesday to discuss the state's six-week abortion ban.